 Here at Jennings Heating and Cooling we can help you tackle any furnace issues you may have.
 We have the trained and NATE Certified staff to install, service, repair, or maintain any type of furnace.

 So whether you need a furnace inspection or maintenance plan or a whole new furnace, give us a call at Jennings and we can find the right fit for you.
-We guarantee it.

-A gas furnace uses gas to heat air which is then distributed throughout your home by utilizing a vent system.
+- High Efficiency Gas/Natural Gas Furnace – A gas furnace uses gas to heat air which is then distributed throughout your home by utilizing a vent system.
 This allows the furnace to keep all the rooms in your home a comfortable temperature in the cooler winter months.

 While the efficiency of all furnaces has improved over the years, the industry uses an efficiency rating acronym, AFUE, which stands for annual fuel utilization efficiency to determine the highest efficiency furnaces on the market.
 This is a fancy way to say how much of the energy in the gas you purchase is actually turned into heat to warm your home over a years’ time.